taciomcosta/cookify/README.md

 There are many other useful `make` commands to help you contribute with the project, like: `make test`, `make lint`.

+## Swagger

+You can find the available endpoints at `http://localhost:3000/swagger/`

+---

 _This project is a challenge proposed by [DeliveryMuch](https://www.deliverymuch.com.br/) :hearts:_